camaraproject/NumberVerification/documentation/SupportingDocuments/CAMARA Number Verification — Operator Token Acquisition.md

 ### 5.3 Aggregator → CSP JWT Bearer flow (standardised)

-This is the part of the chain that this document **standardises across CSPs**: the Aggregator builds and signs a JWT Bearer assertion (RFC 7523) and POSTs it to the CSP's `/token` endpoint. **The Application is not involved in building this assertion** — by the time the Aggregator reaches this step, the Application has already received its CAMARA access token in the response to Step 3 (the Aggregator returns it after this hop completes).
+This part of the chain is not defined by this guide: it follows the CAMARA specification of the standard interface across CSPs — the [JWT Bearer Flow with Operator Token](https://github.com/camaraproject/IdentityAndConsentManagement/blob/r4.2/documentation/CAMARA-API-access-and-user-consent.md#jwt-bearer-flow-with-operator-token) defined in CAMARA Identity and Consent Management.
+Following that specification, the Aggregator builds and signs a JWT Bearer assertion (RFC 7523) and POSTs it to the CSP's `/token` endpoint. **The Application is not involved in building this assertion** — by the time the Aggregator reaches this step, the Application has already received its CAMARA access token in the response to Step 3 (the Aggregator returns it after this hop completes).

 ```mermaid
 sequenceDiagram